explainers-by-googlers/cross-origin-storage/README.md

   }
   return;
 } catch (err) {
-  // One or more files weren't in COS — load them from the network and store them. if (err.name === 'NotFoundError') {
+  // At least one file wasn't found — fetch all from the network and store them. if (err.name === 'NotFoundError') {
     try {
       const fileBlobs = await loadFilesFromNetwork();